 Dulas’s Vaccine Guard employs real-time temperature monitoring technology to track the environmental conditions and location of vaccines while in transport and in storage.

-MetaFridge vaccine refrigerators have been developed in partnership with Global Good, a Bill & Melinda Gates Foundation-funded organization to provide a strong and dependable link in the vaccine cold chain.
+MetaFridge vaccine refrigerators have been developed in partnership with Global Good to provide a strong and dependable link in the vaccine cold chain.
 They are robust enough to thrive in the most challenging environments, operating with high efficiency and offering design features that are indispensable even in the most advanced hospitals.
 Controlant’s real-time environmental monitoring technology is used within the fridge to monitor and ensure vaccine integrity.

 The new MetaFridge was especially developed to keep consistent quality of vaccines and preventing waste in the delicate distribution within the vaccine supply chain in Africa.
 Data is automatically captured and can be sent to the cloud to view on demand through a web-based software platform.
 The time, temperature, and location data can be used to ensure that vaccines and medicines safely and securely reach their destination.

 To date, Controlant’s technology is facilitating the delivery and storage of vaccines throughout Yemen and Africa.
-Approximately 500 MetaFridge refrigeration units have been installed within two key markets in Kenya and Nigeria, procured by UNICEF in a program financed by Gavi — a global Vaccine Alliance, and the Bill and Melinda Gates Foundation.
+Approximately 500 MetaFridge refrigeration units have been installed in key sub-Saharan African markets, procured by UNICEF in a program financed by Gavi — a global Vaccine Alliance, and the Bill and Melinda Gates Foundation.

 Watch a video of Bill Gates, Jenny Hu, and Morgan Fowler demonstrating the technology that keep vaccines effective for longer and enable more children within in remote regions of the world to receive their vaccinations.